 Shaping a community-centered pedestrian and bike path through West Oakland

-Throughout the project’s design and engineering phase now underway, WOEIP is hosting a series of Community Planning Sessions, and providing a feedback loop for West Oakland residents to engage directly with project planners and designers.
+Throughout the project’s design and engineering phase, WOEIP hosted a series of Community Planning Sessions and provided a feedback loop for West Oakland residents to engage directly with project planners and designers.

 Jump to…